New Music! “Sabbath Anthem” (PLAY)

 “In 1908, Mattie [L.] Thornton founded HOLY NAZARENE TABERNACLE [A.F.]
 CHURCH, the FIRST Black Pentecostal congregation in Chicago.”
 (See Archives page: Murphy, Larry G., J. G. Melton and G.L.
 Ward.
 “Pentecostalism” Encyclopedia of African American Religions.
 Routledge.
 2003.
 592. Print.)

-it soon filled up – so, they had street meetings.
+The LORD led them to a house with a basement for rent.
+Seeing the owner, the LORD gave them use of the basement and it soon filled up – so, they had street meetings.
 The police stopped the meetings because the people blocked traffic, and some complained of noise.
 They had taken up enough collection to rent the furnished basement apartment, and to buy food.
 Instead of buying food for themselves, they rented a tent, a man (a supervisor of the aforesaid tent company) gave them one (1) for two (2) weeks and sent men to set it up.
 The tent held three hundred (300) individuals, there was always a large crowd both black and white.
 Souls were saved each night.
 Meetings were held so late that the people who lived near complained, saying that 11:00pm was too late to hold meetings.
 One night the patrol wagon came and carried them all to jail.
 While the desk sergeant was taking their names, a white brother came and paid their bonds.
 The next night they had a larger crowd.
 When their two (2) weeks were up, the people hated to see them go.
 On their way to Cleveland, Ohio, the man (of whom was in the tent business) gave them a larger tent.
 People followed them from Buffalo, NY.
 Many people were healed and many, many souls were saved.
 After two (2) weeks in Cleveland, Ohio they travelled to Chicago, Illinois, there they held their first meeting at 26th and State Street, later meetings were held near the Stock Yards.
 A tent was purchased and put up at 25th and Wabash.
 These souls had many heartaches and disappointments, but came through with fasting and prayer, and by letting the Holy Ghost lead them.
 To God be the glory!
 Many souls were Saved, Holy Ghost Filled, healed and delivered.
 Many souls were added to the church in just 5 years (1908-1913) with 6900 Souls noted as “having been confirmed under her hand” (according to the Broad Ax Newspaper Apr 1913.
 Print) – with more added as the ministry continued.
 This is only a brief history of the Nazarene Doctrine.
 The Holy Ghost gave Mother [Bishop] Mattie L. Thornton Branch as she asked, what to name her church; “Holy Nazarene Church”.
 The aforementioned was provided by Sister Lena Clayborn (see photo below) and literary document references by Bishop Steven.
 K. Butler, Sr. Sister Lena (Rev. Hinant’s daughter), of whom later married Brother Clayborn, and this is the anointed Sis.
 Lena Clayborn.

 PART 1: Nazarenes in Chicago (1908 & Beyond)